otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 2. A **POST** request to `http://localhost:3000/api/institutions` to create a new institution
 3. A **GET** request to `http://localhost:3000/api/institutions`.
 This should be a cache miss again
 4. A **GET** request to `http://localhost:3000/api/institutions`.
 This should be a cache hit

 ---

+### Task 2

+You notice there is a lot of code duplication.
+Refactor the code to reduce the duplication.

+Here are some suggestions:

+- Create a module called `server.js` that contains running the server.
+The `app.listen` code should be moved to this module
+- Create a base repository class called `BaseRepository` that contains common methods that can be extended by other repository classes
+- Create a base controller class called `BaseController` that contains common methods that can be extended by other controller classes

+---